 All-weather traction.
 Professionals say the H-speed-rated Michelin Primacy MXV4 has excellent stopping power -- its braking performance ranks with the best in expert tests on wet and dry pavement.
-Though traction on icy and snowy roads doesn't match a winter tire, the Primacy MXV4 has one of the best winter traction ratings for all-season tires.
+Though its traction on icy and snowy roads doesn't match a winter tire, the Primacy MXV4 has one of the best winter traction ratings among all-season tires.
 In its road test, TireRack.com says Michelin (along with a Bridgestone model) "provided the most stable handling with good overall traction and a predictable feel during the abrupt maneuvers of our course."
-It's also available as a V-speed-rated tire, which posts even quicker braking on wet pavement and a longer tread life.
+It's also available as a V-speed-rated tire (safe to 149 mph), which posts even quicker braking on wet pavement and a longer tread life.

 Solid and reliable.
-More than 1,300 owners at TireRack.com give the Michelin Primacy MXV4 an average rating of 8.6 out of 10 for treadwear, the third highest life-span score for grand-touring all-season tires.
+Hundreds of owners posting reviews to TireRack.com give the Michelin Primacy MXV4 an average rating of 8.4 out of 10 for treadwear, which means it falls into the category of "excellent."
 Many owner reviews at the same site report they get 80,000 miles or more on a set, saying the tires wear pretty evenly.
 Experts praise the Michelin's low rolling resistance.
 In a simulated real-world test, editors with TireRack.com report getting up to 32 mpg -- several gallons more than their test sedan's estimated fuel consumption.
 The Primacy MXV4 includes a six-year, 60,000-mile treadwear warranty, which is one of the longest tire warranties available.

-Editors include the H-speed-rated and V-speed-rated versions of the Michelin Primacy MXV4 in their 42-tire test of performance all-season tires.
-Each tire goes through extensive testing that includes brake tests on wet, dry and icy pavement; ride comfort and noise evaluations; and estimates on tread life.
+Editors include the H-speed-rated and V-speed-rated versions of the Michelin Primacy MXV4 in their test of performance all-season tires.
+Each tire goes through extensive testing that includes braking on wet, dry and icy pavement; ride comfort and noise evaluations.
+Estimates on tread life are also included.

 2. Tire Rack